llambiel/letsecureme/post.md

 ![alt text](static/images/securityheaders2.png "securityheaders.io final check")

 "A" grade, much better!
-Some of you may have noticied that we didn't enable HPKP (HTTP Public Key Pinning), which would have allowed us to get the A+ grade.
+Some of you guys may have noticied that we didn't enable HPKP (HTTP Public Key Pinning), which would have allowed us to get the A+ grade.
 In fact we skipped that header as it could really screw your website if the feature is not well understood and carefully planned.
 This header will be covered in an upcoming detailed blog post.

 ## Conclusion